Mkranj/PapersCited/README.md

 Before running the script, install the Miniconda distribution to run Python scripts on your computer: https://docs.conda.io/en/latest/miniconda.html
 Keep all the settings on default **except** the checkmark asking to put Miniconda on your Path variable.
 That is off by default, turn it on.

-After installing, open Powershell and install the two modules required by the program, as described in **Dependencies**.
+After installing Miniconda, open Powershell and install the two modules required by the program, as described in **Dependencies**.
 With all that done, the script should run when double-clicked.
-If it asks you for the program to open it with, choose to select an application and navigate to C:\Users\\*(your username)*\miniconda3 and select *python.exe*.
+If it asks you which program to open it with, choose to *look for another app on this PC* and navigate to C:\Users\\*(your username)*\miniconda3 and select *python.exe*.
 Now you can just double-click on the script to run it.

 ## Solutions for potential issues:
 - If you get an error reading .doc files on Windows, you need to download *Antiword* and set it in your PATH environmental variable.